LedgerHQ/app-bitcoin-new/doc/bitcoin.md

 #### Description

 Using the information in the PSBT and the wallet description, this command verifies what inputs are internal and what output matches the pattern for a change address.
-After validating all the external outputs and the transaction fee with the user, it signs each of the internal inputs; each signature is sent to the client using the YIELD command, encoded as `<input_index> <pubkey_len> <pubkey> <signature>`, where the `input_index` is a Bitcoin style varint.
+After validating all the external outputs and the transaction fee with the user, it signs each of the internal inputs; each signature is sent to the client using the YIELD command, in the format described below.
+If multiple key placeholders of the wallet policy are internal, the process is repeated for each of them.

+The results yielded via the YIELD command respect the following format: `<input_index> <pubkey_augm_len> <pubkey_augm> <signature>`, where:
+- `input_index` is a Bitcoin style varint, the index input of the input being signed (starting from 0);
+- `pubkey_augm_len` is an unsigned byte equal to the length of `pubkey_augm`;
+- `pubkey_augm` is the `pubkey` used for signing for legacy, segwit or taproot script path spends (a compressed pubkey if non-taproot, a 32-byte x-only pubkey if taproot); for taproot script path spends, it is the concatenation of the `x-only` pubkey and the 32-byte *tapleaf hash* as defined in [BIP-0341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki);
+- `signature` is the returned signature, possibly concatenated with the sighash byte (as it would be pushed on the stack).

-If `P2` is `0` (version `0` of the protocol), `pubkey_len` and `pubkey` are omitted in the YIELD messages.
+If `P2` is `0` (version `0` of the protocol), `pubkey_augm_len` and `pubkey_augm` are omitted in the YIELD messages.

 For a registered wallet, the hmac must be correct.